scorttt/instagib/README.md

 ## Mutators
-Mutators modify the player, and can give the player strong new abilities that change the gameplay
+Mutators modify the player, and give the player strong new abilities
 - **Seer**
 	- Pulsating area that reveals enemies through walls

 - **Dummy**
-	- Places a moving decoy, if the Dummy is killed, show the attackers location for 5 seconds
+	- Place a moving decoy that when killed, show the attackers location for a short time

 - **Stealth**
 	- Full invisibility for a short duration when activated or indefinitely if still